Chinese Exclusion Act: Rock Springs massacre of 1885

-The massacre was named for the town where it took place, Rock Springs, Wyoming, in Sweetwater County, where white miners were jealous of the Chinese for their employment.
+The massacre was named for the town where it took place, Rock Springs, Wyoming, in Sweetwater County, where white miners were envious of the Chinese for their employment.
 White miners expressed their jealous frustration by robbing, bullying, shooting, and stabbing the Chinese in Chinatown.
 The Chinese tried to flee but many were burned alive in their homes, starved to death in hidden refuge, or exposed to carnivorous animal predators in the mountains.
 Some were rescued by a passing train, but by the end of the event at least twenty-eight lives had been taken.
 In an attempt to appease the situation, the government intervened by sending federal troops to protect the Chinese.
 However, only compensations for destroyed property were paid.
 No one was arrested nor held accountable for the atrocities committed during the riot.

 Hells Canyon massacre of 1887

-The massacre was named for the location where it took place, along the Snake River in Hells Canyon near the mouth of Deep Creek.
+The massacre was named for the location where it took place, along the Snake River in Hells Canyon, Oregon, near the mouth of Deep Creek.
 The area contained many rocky cliffs and white rapids that together posed significant danger to human safety.
 34 Chinese miners were killed at the site.
 The miners were employed by the Sam Yup company, one of the six largest Chinese companies at the time, which worked in this area since October 1886.
 The actual events are still unclear due to unreliable law enforcement at the time, biased news reporting, and lack of serious official investigations.
 However, it is speculated that the dead Chinese miners were not victims of natural causes, but rather victims of gun shot wounds during a robbery committed by a gang of seven armed horse thieves.
-Gold worth $4,000–$5,000 was thought to have been stolen from the miners.
+Gold worth $4,000–5,000 was thought to have been stolen from the miners.
 The gold was never recovered nor further investigated.